mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 *Shobogenzo* is already translated into English, but we don’t understand it completely when we read it.
 Even the Japanese don’t understand it.
 So if you translate it, it’s just like reading the Japanese.
 If you just read it, it doesn’t make sense.
 But it’s very deep understanding.

-Here is one translation by Nishiyama.
+[I will start with] one translation by Nishiyama.
 First of all I want to read it, but I don’t expect you to understand it.
 If you read this explanation of mindfulness in Japanese, it’s kind of like repeating a magic spell. [...]

 When I was at Eiheiji monastery, I didn’t understand why Dogen Zenji had to explain this deeply.
 Traditionally it’s pretty easy to understand: oh, contemplate the body as impure, it’s very simple.
 So why did Dogen Zenji have to explain this practice more deeply?
 I didn’t understand it.
 So in your whole life, you have [to try] to understand this one, again and again.
 This is very important for us.